-Thanks to the United State’s wide variety of geography and various climates, every U.S. state has unique and beautiful physical features.
-It is guaranteed that the residents of each state will argue that their home state is more beautiful than the other 49 states.
+Thanks to the United States’ wide variety of geography and various climates, every U.S. state has unique and beautiful physical features.
+Residents of each state could argue that their home state is more beautiful than the other 49 states.

 While ranking the states by their beauty is subjective, Thrillest has ranked each state by their beauty.
-Thrillest assembled a team of writers who combined have visited all 50 states.
+Thrillest assembled a team of writers who combined has visited all 50 states.
 This team weighed the “variety, quantity, concentration, highlights, and lowlights” of every state’s physique.
 They realized that every state has beauty worth seeing - whether it’s mountains, lakes, beaches, forests, orchards, or glaciers.
-But some states’ beauty were even more worth it than others.

 We’ve included in the list of most beautiful states the most beautiful place in each state as well, according to Conde Nast Traveler.

-Hawaii is considered to be the second-most beautiful state in the U.S. Because each of Hawaii’s seven main islands is very different in age, their features are unique from each other.
+Hawaii is considered to be the second most beautiful state in the U.S. Because each of Hawaii’s seven main islands is very different in age, their features are unique from each other.
 Hawaii has white sand beaches, volcanoes, cliffs overlooking the ocean, and frequent rainbows.
-Hawaii’s must-see place is Nā Pali Coast State Park on Kauai.
+Visitors to Hawaii must see Nā Pali Coast State Park on Kauai.

-Utah ranks fourth on the list despite not having any coastline.
+Utah ranks fourth on the list but is the first state on the list with no coastline.
 Utah is home to five national parks, including the famous Arches National Park with its grand, sandstone arches.
-Utah also has powder-covered mountains for skiing in the winter, deserts, and the Bonneville Salt Flats, one of the best geological sights in the U.S. The most beautiful place in Utah is the Bryce Canyon National Park.
+Utah also has powder-covered mountains for skiing in the winter, deserts, and the Bonneville Salt Flats, one of the best geological sights in the U.S. The most beautiful place in Utah is Bryce Canyon National Park.

-Colorado is known for its mountains.
+Colorado is well known for its mountains.
 The state has over 50 peaks higher than 14,000 feet.
 Accompanying the state’s many mountains are the mountain lakes, which have pristine waters and views.
-While the eastern part of the state is relatively flat and much like Kansas, the mountains make up for it.
-The must-see spot in Colorado is the Maroon Bells in the Elk Mountains.
+While the eastern part of the state is relatively flat, much like Kansas, the mountains make up for it.
+Two must-see mountains in Colorado are the Maroon Bells in the White River National Forest.

-Washington’s neighbor Oregon is just one spot below as the seventh-most beautiful state in the U.S. Oregon is known for its rugged coastline, beaches (most notably Cannon Beach and Seaside), mountains (specifically Mt.
+Washington’s neighbor Oregon is just one spot below as the seventh-most beautiful state in the U.S. Oregon is known for its rugged coastline, beaches—most notably Cannon Beach and Seaside—, mountains (specifically Mt.
 Hood), forests, and desert land in its southern region.
-The most beautiful place to see in Oregon is Crater Lake National Park.
+It can be said that the most beautiful place to see in Oregon is Crater Lake National Park.

-Wyoming, just north of Colorado, takes the eighth spot.
-Wyoming has grand high plains, its share of Rocky Mountains, the mysterious rocks of Vedauwoo, the springs of Yellowstone National Park, and many other sceneries that will leave you speechless.
-Additionally, Wyoming has one of the clearest night skies in the country, allowing you to see the Milky Way bright and clear and millions of stars.
-The most beautiful place you must see in Wyoming is the Grand Prismatic Spring in Yellowstone National Park.
+Wyoming, another western state, takes the eighth spot.
+Wyoming has grand high plains, its share of the Rocky Mountains, the mysterious rocks of Vedauwoo, the springs of Yellowstone National Park, and many other sceneries that will leave you speechless.
+Additionally, Wyoming has one of the clearest night skies in the country, allowing you to see the Milky Way and millions of stars brightly and clearly.
+Wyoming’s must-see location is the Grand Prismatic Spring in Yellowstone National Park.